 “Limited resources force you to make do with what you’ve got.
 There’s no room for waste.
 And that forces you to be creative” – author Jason Fried

-This can be anything from too few team members, to lack of money or tools for the project.
+This can be anything from too few team members to a lack of money or tools for the project.
 It can also be insufficient time.
 Perhaps not enough was allowed in the planning.
-One of a project manager’s attributes is critical thinking skills and an ability to maximise the resources (human, material, and financial).
+One of a project manager’s attributes is critical thinking skills and an ability to maximize resources (human, material, and financial).

 Sometimes the manager may need to ask for more to complete the project.
 Shifting resources from non-critical areas of the project may also bridge the gap.

 “A man who does not think and plan long ahead will find trouble right at his door.”
 Confucius